+'''

-''' Lines outside of code blocks are ignored by Agda.
+Ignored by Agda.

-\begin{code}
+\begin{code} [ignored by Agda]

 module Whatever where

 -- Agda code goes here

+\end{code}

-\end{code} '''
+'''

-The text outside the code blocks is ignored.
+Text outside of code blocks is ignored, as well as text right after begin{code}, on the same line.
 If you provide a suitable definition for the code environment, then literate Agda files can double as LaTeX document sources.
 Example definition: